Meet Our Farmers

 Our local egg producers here in New Brunswick are very serious about producing healthy, quality eggs for your table.
 We invite you to get to know these folks a bit better – they’re members of your community.

 The Coburns have been farming in Keswick Ridge, NB since before confederation in 1806.
-David is building a new Enriched barn with his two sons- Glen and Tyler who are the seventh generation of Coburn Farms.
+David built a new Enriched barn with his two sons- Glen and Tyler who are the seventh generation of Coburn Farms.

 Ask about the Law family in Belleisle Bay, New Brunswick and you’ll hear the story of a line of egg farmers who’ve made a habit of caring for their community.